 A space-inbetween: A is for Avant-Garde, Z is for Zero: Laura Mulvey & Peter Wollen

 This review was originally posted on A-N Magazine’s review page but as a protest against A-N Magazine’s uncritical coverage of the Murdoch-funded Freelands Foundation I took the review down, further I have removed all my reviews from A-N until an open and honest discussion on the motivations and objectives, as well as a spotlight on the source of Freelands’ finances, takes place.
-The right wing methodologies displayed in the behaviours of the Freelands Foundation and the arts organizations supported by it are not things I aspire to.
+The right-wing methodologies displayed in the behaviours of the Freelands Foundation (and where it gets its money from) and the arts organizations supported by it are not things I aspire to.
 Artists have choices, the Freelands Foundation does not offer choice, it offers complicity.
 These views are my own and should not imply anything other than that.
+It should be noted that A-N have subsequently deleted the posts and closed my account with them, refunding me the £38 per annum it costs to be a member.

 A is for Avant-Garde, Z is for Zero